nazeeeef007/orbital/README.md

 ## ⚙️ Technical Architecture & Configuration

-NutriTrack is built with modern, scalable technologies to deliver a high-performance and reliable experience.
+NutriScan is built with modern, scalable technologies to deliver a high-performance and reliable experience.

 ### **1. Frontend: React Native (Expo)**